csxuwu/csxuwu.github.io/_pages/about.md

 **Xu Wu**, Zhihui Lai, Shiqi Yu, Jie Zhou, Zhuoqian Liang, Linlin Shen

 - Low-light image enhancement aims to improve the illumination intensity while restoring color information.
-Although recent deep learning-based methods have achieved impressive results, they still suffer from over or under-light enhancement in complex illumination scenes, and poor contrast and saturation recovery in dark regions.
+Although recent deep learning-based methods have achieved impressive results, they still suffer from over or under-light enhancement in complex illumination scenes and poor contrast and saturation recovery in dark regions.
 To address these drawbacks, we propose a novel pipeline (called LRCR-Net) to perform Light Restoration and Color Refinement in a coarse-to-fine manner.
 </div>
 </div>